ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-AI In 2025: Time For Your Company To Love It Or Leave It - <a href="https://medium.com/entrepreneur-s-handbook/ai-in-2025-time-for-your-company-to-love-it-or-leave-it-5f742327f968" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tata Motors overtakes Maruti Suzuki as the maker of India’s No.1 car - <a href="https://medium.com/@indiantechguide/tata-motors-overtakes-maruti-suzuki-as-the-maker-of-indias-no-1-car-63dd87f24f3e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Entrepreneurship Handbook`**
+✍️ **posted by `Indian Tech & Infra`**

-<blockquote>Here are four ways to adopt AI or bypass it altogether</blockquote>
+<blockquote>For the first time in four decades, India’s best-selling car was not a Maruti Suzuki.
+In 2024, Tata Motors' Punch, a subcompact SUV…</blockquote>

 <h3>2.
-Building Projects With Chrome’s On-device AI - <a href="https://medium.com/gitconnected/building-projects-with-chromes-on-device-ai-4b66a5ec7fc1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Did LEGO Just Copy Its Own Copycat? - <a href="https://medium.com/bricksnbrackets/did-lego-just-copy-its-own-copycat-a0e693a3f43b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Bricks n’ Brackets`**

-<blockquote>Using the experimental prompt API on Chrome to build prototypes with AI features</blockquote>
+<blockquote>I hate to say it, but LEGO might be getting inspiration from the very companies that started out as LEGO copycats.
+And it’s more than just…</blockquote>

 <h3>3.
+Trump Fiddles While Musk Burns Down MAGA - <a href="https://medium.com/@carlynbeccia/trump-fiddles-while-musk-burns-down-maga-6183696f73ad" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Carlyn Beccia`**

+<blockquote>Musk unleashes his anger on MAGA Republicans and vows "war."</blockquote>

+<h3>4.
+6 Reasons to Be (Cautiously) Optimistic About Movies in 2025: A Statistical Analysis - <a href="https://medium.com/fan-fare/6-reasons-to-be-cautiously-optimistic-about-movies-in-2025-a-statistical-analysis-9886c49275fa" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Fanfare`**

+<blockquote>Six reasons to be optimistic about the film industry.</blockquote>

+<h3>5.
 I just tried OpenAI’s updated o1 model.
 This technology will BREAK Wall Street - <a href="https://medium.com/datadriveninvestor/i-just-tried-openais-updated-o1-model-this-technology-will-break-wall-street-5f99bcdac976" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `DataDrivenInvestor`**

 <blockquote>All of my articles are 100% free to read!
 Non-members can read for free by checking out this link.</blockquote>

-<h3>4.
-2024 Innovation Trend Recap: A Deployment Year for Multimodal AI and Mixed Reality - <a href="https://medium.com/ipg-media-lab/2024-innovation-trend-recap-a-deployment-year-for-multimodal-ai-and-mixed-reality-9748901fcee2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `IPG Media Lab`**

-<blockquote>Plus, major behavioral and landscape shifts in search, streaming, and social media</blockquote>

-<h3>5.
-Trump Fiddles While Musk Burns Down MAGA - <a href="https://medium.com/@carlynbeccia/trump-fiddles-while-musk-burns-down-maga-6183696f73ad" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Carlyn Beccia`**

-<blockquote>Musk unleashes his anger on MAGA Republicans and vows "war."</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>
 <h3>1.
-Someone Different - <a href="https://medium.com/@thekidultwriter/someone-different-4ce8e237e71a" target="_blank" rel="noopener noreferrer">link</a></h3>
+When the World Feels Overwhelming, You Are My Safe Haven, the Peace I Run To, the Rest I Call Home - <a href="https://medium.com/@saikikeshi/when-the-world-feels-overwhelming-you-are-my-safe-haven-the-peace-i-run-to-the-rest-i-call-home-90f969c3c7f0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `thekidultwriter`**
+✍️ **posted by `life in letters`**

-<blockquote>He was something.
-He was different.</blockquote>
+<blockquote>The Peace I Never Knew I Needed, the Rest I Never Knew I Could Have</blockquote>

 <h3>2.
-The Art of Parenting with Your Partner - <a href="https://medium.com/the-parenting-portal/the-art-of-parenting-with-your-partner-7cca39cd6600" target="_blank" rel="noopener noreferrer">link</a></h3>
+False Harmony: The Unexpected Threat to My Marriage - <a href="https://medium.com/highest-happiness/false-harmony-the-unexpected-threat-to-my-marriage-155e3d40adaf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Parenting Portal`**
+✍️ **posted by `Highest Happiness`**

-<blockquote>From nagging to paying compliments, and finding sweet moments to savor — a glimpse at the rollercoaster of being new parents.</blockquote>
+<blockquote>How silence and resentment almost tore us apart</blockquote>

 <h3>3.
 The 9 Sexiest Things Men Wear According To Women - <a href="https://medium.com/@Theacademyofmen/the-9-sexiest-things-men-wear-according-to-women-3e5ca06eda1c" target="_blank" rel="noopener noreferrer">link</a></h3>